Configure proxy settings for Azure Local, version 23H2

 - Or you can bypass the entire infrastructure subnet.

-- NetBIOS name of each server.
+- NetBIOS name of each machine.

-- NetBIOS name of the cluster.
+- NetBIOS name of the system.

-- Domain name or domain name with asterisk * wildcard for any host or subdomain.
+- Domain name or domain name with asterisk*

 Here's an example of the command usage: